-A student may petition their teacher and the Director of Academic Programs to withdraw from a course by the fifth Monday of Trimester 2.
+A student may petition their teacher and the Director of Academic Programs to withdraw from a course by the end of Semester 1 for a full credit course or by the 9th week of the semester for a half-credit course.
 When a petition to withdraw from a course has been approved, the student's record will carry the notation W for the course.
 The transcript states: "W indicates permission to withdraw from the course without completing requirements and credit for the course.
 The grade of 'W' has no impact on your GPA."

-A student who does not receive permission to withdraw from a course by the fifth Monday of Trimester 2 must continue attending that course and will receive whatever grade is earned in that class.
+A student who does not receive permission to withdraw from a course by the end of Semester 1 must continue attending that course and will receive whatever grade is earned in that class.